Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - More information on DeWalt Compressors

-I have a 1.5 year old stand up Dewalt compressor that will not turn on.
+I have a 1.5-year-old stand-up Dewalt compressor that will not turn on.
 It worked two weeks ago, and now nothing happens.
 You move the switch from Off to Auto and get nothing.
 No noise, no nothing.
 The tank is empty, not full so that is not the problem.
-It is plugged in to a good outlet, that is not the problem.
-It is oil less, that is not the problem.
+It is plugged into a good outlet, that is not the problem.
+It is oil-less, that is not the problem.
 Any ideas?
 I spent $250 on a compressor for home use, I would expect it to last me many, many years.
 Thank you, by JC from Lakewood, CO.

 JC, I suggest you obtain a multi-meter and use it to check and see if power is flowing through the on/off switch when you turn it on.

-If power is getting through switch to the motor circuit, trace the motor circuit (possibly remove the end cap on the motor to see the wiring) and make sure power is getting into the wires and reaching the motor itself.
+If power is getting through the switch to the motor circuit, trace the motor circuit (possibly remove the end cap on the motor to see the wiring) and make sure power is getting into the wires and reaching the motor itself.

 That being OK, the start capacitor is suspect.
 There’s a page on this site linked from the troubleshooting page as to how to do that.
 See that page for how, if you are not sure.

 Whoa.
-Tough one to answer Justin, since you don’t provide me a whole lot of info, so it’s hard to figure out why your DeWalt compressor won’t start.
+Tough one to answer Justin, since you don’t provide me with a whole lot of info, so it’s hard to figure out why your DeWalt compressor won’t start.
 Knowing the make and model would sure help.